-Helsinki is aiming to become the world's most functional city and to be CO2 neutral by 2035.
-Nuuka is helping the City of Helsinki to achieve these objectives.
+The City of Helsinki aspires to become the world's most functional city as well as becoming CO2 neutral by 2035.
+Nuuka is helping Helsinki achieve both of these goals.

-Watch the interview with Tiina Kähö, CEO of Helsinki Smart & Clean foundation, to find out why.
+Check out the interview with Tiina Kähö, CEO of The Helsinki Smart & Clean Foundation, to find out how and why.

-The City of Helsinki has a broad variety of buildings, including residential buildings, office buildings, schools, libraries and hospitals.
-Every day, thousands of data points for energy and water consumption, indoor climate, occupancy and HVAC process performance from the buildings are collected and analyzed in real time in the Nuuka SaaS platform.
+The city of Helsinki has a wide range of buildings - including residential buildings, office buildings, schools, libraries and hospitals.
+Nuuka's Smart Building Platform collects real-time data and analyzes thousands of data points for energy and water consumption, indoor climate, cooling and HVAC process performance.

-With all data consolidated into one single user interface, the Nuuka software then makes it easy for the City of Helsinki to analyze, understand and control the key factors for energy efficiency, optimal indoor air quality and sustainability.
+With all the data consolidated in one single user interface, Nuuka makes it easy for the city of Helsinki to analyze, understand and manage the key factors for energy efficiency, optimal indoor air quality and sustainability.

-According to a Green Building Council Report, buildings and construction together account for 36% of global energy use and 39% of energy-related CO2 emissions.
-Most of these emissions come from the combustion of fossil fuels to provide heating, cooling and lighting, and to power appliances and electrical equipment.
+According to a Green Building Council report, buildings and construction combined account for 36% of global energy use and 39% of energy-related carbon dioxide emissions.
+Most of these emissions come from burning fossil fuels to provide heating, cooling and lighting, and electrical appliances and electrical equipment.

-A big part in becoming carbon neutral is to know where and how you spend energy.
-Therefore, the City of Helsinki is connecting all their buildings to the Nuuka Platform.
+A big part of becoming CO2 neutral is knowing where and how energy is consumed.
+Therefore, the city of Helsinki connects all its buildings to the Nuuka platform.

-The different sensors and systems in the buildings that are connected to the Nuuka platform are for example building automation systems, indoor air sensor systems, waste, energy and water meters as well as camera technology for tracking the people movement and occupancy of the buildings.
-The platform also receives subjective data feedback from building users and from 3rd party systems such as billing maintenance systems.
+The various sensors and systems in the buildings connected to the Nuuka platform are, for example, building automation systems, indoor air sensor systems, waste, energy and water meters as well as camera technology to track a building's use and occupancy.
+The platform also receives subjective data from those who use the property and data from third-party systems, such as billing and maintenance systems.

-Nuuka also provides HVAC and indoor air condition analytics.
-This is used to check that the heating and air ventilation processes are working as they should in the buildings, and at the same time making sure that the indoor climate (temperature, humidity, CO2 levels etc.,) in different rooms in the buildings across Helsinki are good.
+Nuuka also provides plumbing and indoor air analysis.
+This is in order to check that heating and ventilation processes are working properly in the buildings whilst at the same time ensuring that the indoor climate (temperature, humidity, carbon dioxide level, etc.) in different rooms in the buildings across Helsinki are optimal.

-Nuuka also provides different software options related to space efficiency, waste and sustainability reporting, and demand response, which means we can adjust the buildings energy usage based on the electricity supply.
+Nuuka also offers various additional modules related to utilization and people flow, waste and sustainability reporting, and demand response, which means that we can customize a building's energy use based on the electricity supply in the power grid.

-"The city of Helsinki is taking a big step as its buildings are shifting from tracking energy consumption to the smart building era.
-Finland offers market leading technology within this sector and Helsinki wants to be a trendsetter.
-It’s important to be able to track indoor air quality as it directly affects human well-being, and therefore the productivity of employees and inhabitants.
-Going forward, Helsinki aims to be the world's leading city in digitalization.
-The choice of Nuuka as our partner is part of Helsinki's determined advancement towards the smart city era."
+"The City of Helsinki is taking a big step forward, switching from measuring energy consumption only in our buildings to smart buildings.
+Finland offers market-leading technology within this sector and Helsinki wants to be a trendsetter.
+It is important to be able to control indoor air quality as it directly impacts people's well-being, and therefore the productivity of our residents and employees.
+Helsinki strives to be the world's leading city in digitization.
+The choice of Nuuka as our partner is part of Helsinki's decisive move towards the smart city era."

 Jan Vapaavuori, Mayor of City of Helsinki